 Approx. 1 metre length 60-80lb BS main line

 3 x 450mm approx. lengths 10-20lb BS snood

 3 x 6 to 1/0 hooks

-Prepare the booms by dabbing the end on a hot surface such as a soldering iron.
+Prepare the booms by dabbing the end on a hot surface such as a soldering iron, shown in full in this tutorial.
 This will form a blob which will be used to secure the boom to the trace line and hold the snood.

 You can find suitable nylon bristles from street sweeping brushes or alternatively they can be ordered over the net from UK Hooks or from Holland and Belgium.

 - Tie on the swivel or oval split ring to the top of the trace body and lead link to the bottom.